Always consult a veterinarian concerning your dog's health.

 This is a selective rather than an exhaustive list of conditions and diseases that might affect a senior dog (discussion of each topic follows the list):

-Addison’s Disease, Appetite Problems, Arthritis–Various Therapies, Arthritis– Rimadyl/NSAID Therapy, Blindness, Bloat, Body Odor, Cancer, Cognitive Dysfunction Syndrome, Congestive Heart Failure, Cushing’s Disease, Deafness, Degenerative Myelopathy, Dementia (Cognitive Dysfunction Syndrome), Diabetes, Disabilities, Epilepsy, Eye Conditions, Handicapped Pet Resources, Heart Disease, Hip Dysplasia, Hypothyroidism, Incontinence, Inflammatory Bowel Disease, Kidney Disease, Laryngeal Paralysis, Liver Disease, Lumps, Pain, Senility, Skin Conditions, Stroke, Urinary Tract Infections, Vestibular Syndrome
+Addison's Disease, Appetite Problems, Arthritis--Various Therapies, Blindness, Bloat, Body Odor, Cancer, Canine Cognitive Dysfunction, Congestive Heart Failure, Cushing's Disease, Deafness, Degenerative Myelopathy, Dementia (Canine Cognitive Dysfunction), Diabetes, Disabilities, Eye Conditions, Handicapped Pet Resources , Heart Disease, Hip Dysplasia, Hypothyroidism, Incontinence, Inflammatory Bowel Disease, Kidney Disease, Laryngeal Paralysis, Liver Disease, Lumps, Bumps, Swellings, Pain, Seizures, Senility, Skin Conditions, Stroke, Urinary Tract Infections, Vestibular Syndrome

 Appetite loss can be a sign of underlying health problems.
 Check with your vet if your dog's appetite is depressed.
 Once the vet has checked your dog and given the okay to stimulate her appetite, you can try these tips: